 Inspiration Space is a breathing hub for all things breath related.
-We offer one to one's, workshops and retreats with the core focus being on healthy optimum, conscious breathing.
+Offering one to one's, workshops and retreats with the core focus being on healthy optimum, conscious breathing.

-With a passion for sharing the knowledge and practice of conscious breathing, Inspiration Space was founded by Transformational and conscious breath-worker, Aimee Hartley and yoga teacher, Jess Horn in 2015.
+With a passion for sharing the knowledge and practice of conscious breathing, Inspiration Space was founded by Transformational and conscious breath-worker, Aimee Hartley.

-Here's our personal stories of how we discovered the power of the breath...
+Here's how I discovered the power of the breath...

 Aimee Hartley, Co-Founder & Conscious Breathworker